-There is an increasing amount of choice in the Great Rivers Region when it comes to public education options.
-Charter schools are independent public schools that offer a choice to parents and students in the area of curriculum, teaching methodology, and classroom structure.
-Charter schools foster an environment of innovation and are created with the best elements of traditional public schools in mind.
-Each school is created through a contract or "charter" between the charter school body and the sponsoring school board.
-Charter schools employ licensed teachers, offer services to special needs students and require students to take state assessment tests to assure academic accountability.
-Charter schools do not charge tuition.
+Charter schools, with the exception of their facilities, are funded with public dollars and are an alternative to regular public schools systems.
+A private group of people can apply for an operate a charter school, which receives waivers from public school districts in exchange for promising better academic results.
+Charters are usually given three to five years to demonstrate academic achievement, while having officials monitor students' academic performance.
+If academic performance falls behind comparable public schools, then the charter is revoked and the school is closed.
 There are several charter schools in the Great Rivers Region.
-Laurel High School, Pleasant Ridge Elementary School, The School of Technology and Arts, Coulee Montessori Charter School, Monroe Independent Virtual Charter High School, Viroqua Area Montessori School, and the Youth Initiative High School are a few of the Wisconsin Charter schools within the Great Rivers Region.
+Laurel High School, Pleasant Ridge Elementary School, The School of Technology and Arts, Coulee Montessori Charter School, Monroe Alternative Charter School, Viroqua Area Montessori School, and the Youth Initiative High School are a few of the Wisconsin Charter schools within the Great Rivers Region.
 Houston County charter schools include La Crescent Montessori Academy and Ridgeway Community School.

-School districts have also developed alternative education options focused on reaching at-risk students who were not succeeding in traditional school settings and are at-risk for not graduating.
+There are also schools in our region specifically designed for students at-risk of not graduating high school.
 These schools may or may not be charter schools but all offer programs with a low student-to-teacher ratio, individualized instruction, and extra social support to create a positive learning atmosphere where students are more likely to succeed.
 Some of these schools include: Better Futures (Vernon County), Sparta Area Independent Learning School and the Robert Kupper Learning Center (Monroe County), Summit Learning Center (Houston County), and LaCrossroads (La Crosse County).